Skip to main content

 Note:

-While AnyDB looks like a spreadsheet, it’s built for structured data and business processes—not complex calculations, pivot tables, or scripting.
+While AnyDB looks like a spreadsheet, it’s built for structured data and business processes and many excel compatible formulas—not for complex calculations, very large data sets, pivot tables, or scripting.

 AnyDB Cells & Grid Positioning